tkmagesh/Cisco-Go-Nov-2023/readme.md

 ## Method
 - A function with a receiver
 - Use a pointer as a receiver if the method changes the state of the object
+- The Type for which the method is created and the method definition must be in the same package.
+In other words, both the type definition and the method definition must be in the same package.